 - Do you have children?

-- Is there a part-time job that you work or is it your only source of income?
+- Is there a part-time job or is it your only source of income?

-By knowing answers to the above questions, you will be able to segment them into different groups.
+By knowing the answers to the above questions, you can segment them into different groups.

 Questions about their education and work:

 - What was your grade point in college?

 - Is your work in line with the degree you earned?

 - What is your immediate work-related goal?